|

 Long-tailed tits are not really members of the Tit family but of the Aegithalidae family.

-Long-tailed tits have a twittering, trilling song, but it is their high-pitched twittering contact calls will usually get them noticed; typically "tsee-tsee-tsee" but also "tsirrup".
+Long-tailed tits have a twittering, trilling song, but it is their high-pitched twittering contact calls that will usually get them noticed; typically "tsee-tsee-tsee" but also "tsirrup".

 They feed mostly on insects and their larvae, and spiders, but also on berries.